kubesphere/website/content/en/docs/installing-on-linux/public-cloud/install-kubesphere-on-azure-vms.md

 ---
-title: "Deploy KubeSphere on Azure VM Instance"
+title: "Deploy KubeSphere on Azure VM Instances"
 keywords: "KubeSphere, Installation, HA, high availability, load balancer, Azure"
 description: "Learn how to create a high-availability cluster on Azure virtual machines."
+linkTitle: "Deploy KubeSphere on Azure VM Instances"

-Weight: 3410
+weight: 3410
 ---

-## Before You Begin

-Technically, you can either install and manage Kubernetes yourself or adopt a managed Kubernetes solution.
-If you are looking for a hands-off approach to taking advantage of Kubernetes, a fully-managed platform solution may suit you best.
-Please see [Deploy KubeSphere on AKS](../../../installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-aks/) for more details.
-However, if you want a bit more control over your configuration and set up a highly-available cluster on Azure, this instruction will help you to create a production-ready Kubernetes and KubeSphere cluster.
+Using the [Azure cloud platform](https://azure.microsoft.com/en-us/overview/what-is-azure/), you can either install and manage Kubernetes by yourself or adopt a managed Kubernetes solution.
+If you want to use a fully-managed platform solution, see [Deploy KubeSphere on AKS](../../../installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-aks/) for more details.

+Alternatively, you can set up a highly-available cluster on Azure instances.
+This tutorial demonstrates how to create a production-ready Kubernetes and KubeSphere cluster.

 ## Introduction

-In this tutorial, we will use two key features of Azure virtual machines (VMs):
+This tutorial uses two key features of Azure virtual machines (VMs):

-- Virtual Machine Scale Sets (VMSS): Azure VMSS let you create and manage a group of load balanced VMs.
+- [Virtual Machine Scale Sets (VMSS)](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview): Azure VMSS let you create and manage a group of load balanced VMs.
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule (Kubernetes Autoscaler is available, but not covered in this tutorial.
 See [autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/azure) for more details), which perfectly fits Worker nodes.
 - Availability Sets: An availability set is a logical grouping of VMs within a datacenter that are automatically distributed across fault domains.
 This approach limits the impact of potential physical hardware failures, network outages, or power interruptions.
-All the Master and ETCD VMs will be placed in an availability set to achieve high availability.
+All the Master and etcd VMs will be placed in an availability set to achieve high availability.

-Besides those VMs, other resources like Load Balancer, Virtual Network and Network Security Group will be involved.
+Besides these VMs, other resources like Load Balancer, Virtual Network and Network Security Group will also be used.

 ## Prerequisites

 - You need an [Azure](https://portal.azure.com) account to create all the resources.
 - Basic knowledge of [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/) (ARM) templates, which are files that define the infrastructure and configuration for your project.
-- Considering data persistence, for a production environment, we recommend you to prepare persistent storage and create a StorageClass in advance.
-For development and testing, you can use the integrated OpenEBS to provision LocalPV as the storage service directly.
+- For a production environment, it is recommended that you prepare persistent storage and create a StorageClass in advance.
+For development and testing, you can use [OpenEBS](https://openebs.io/), which is installed by KubeKey by default, to provision LocalPV directly.

 ## Architecture

-Six machines of **Ubuntu 18.04** will be deployed in Azure Resource Group.
-Three of them are grouped into an availability set, serving as both Master and ETCD of the Kubernetes control plane.
-Another three VMs will be defined as a VMSS where Worker nodes will be running.
+Six machines of **Ubuntu 18.04** will be deployed in an Azure Resource Group.
+Three of them are grouped into an availability set, serving as both the Master and etcd nodes.
+The other three VMs will be defined as a VMSS where Worker nodes will be running.

 ![Architecture](/images/docs/aks/Azure-architecture.png)

-Those VMs will be attached to a load balancer.
-There are two predefined rules in the LB:
+These VMs will be attached to a load balancer.
+There are two predefined rules in the load balancer:

-- **Inbound NAT**: ssh port will be mapped for each machine so that you can easily manage VMs.
+- **Inbound NAT**: The SSH port will be mapped for each machine so that you can easily manage VMs.
-- **Load Balancing**: http and https ports will be mapped to Node pools by default.
+- **Load Balancing**: The http and https ports will be mapped to Node pools by default.
 Other ports can be added on demand.

 | Service | Protocol | Rule | Backend Port | Frontend Port/Ports | Pools |
 |---|---|---|---|---|---|